SamJWHu/Surfactant-Enhanced-UTVC-Thermal-Performance-Analysis-using-PINN/README.md

 Usage
 Configure Surfactant Properties

 The surfactant_data dictionary in pinn_model.py contains the properties of each surfactant mixture.
-Modify this section if you wish to add new mixtures or update existing ones.
+Modify this section if you wish to add or update new mixtures.

 Run the Simulation